Bank Market Power and Monetary Policy Transmission: Evidence from a Structural Estimation

 90 Pages Posted: 9 Oct 2017 Last revised: 1 Jun 2020

 Date Written: November 11, 2018

-We quantify the impact of bank market power on the transmission of monetary policy through banks to borrowers.
-Using data from U.S. banks, we estimate a dynamic banking model in which monetary policy affects banks' funding costs.
-In the model, imperfectly competitive banks, facing capital and reserve regulations, optimally choose the degree to which they pass these cost shifts to borrowers and depositors, while facing capital and reserve regulation.
-We find that in the last two decades, bank market power explains a significant portion of the transmission of monetary policy to borrowers.
-The quantitative effect is comparable in magnitude to the effect of bank capital regulation.
-We estimate that when the federal funds rate falls below 0.9%, market power interacts with bank capital regulation to produce a reversal of the effect of monetary policy.
+We quantify the impact of bank market power on monetary policy transmission through banks to borrowers.
+We estimate a dynamic banking model in which monetary policy affects imperfectly competitive banks' funding costs.
+Banks optimize the pass-through of these costs to borrowers and depositors, while facing capital and reserve regulation.
+We find that bank market power explains much of the transmission of monetary policy to borrowers, with an effect comparable to that of bank capital regulation.
+When the federal funds rate falls below 0.9%, market power interacts with bank capital regulation to produce a reversal of the effect of monetary policy.

 JEL Classification: E51, E52, G21, G28